marcusphelan/marcusphelan.github.io/_posts/2021-01-03-jungle-books.md

 #### Notes

-- Amazon will show any duty and import VAT as _The Import Fees Deposit_ at checkout.
+- Amazon will show charges as _The Import Fees Deposit_ at checkout.
 This is their estimate of taxes and duties that may apply.
 Refunds for overestimates will be applied by Amazon; underestimates won't incur additional charges.
 - Irish customers should see a 20% final price reduction at checkout on single Amazon items priced under £23.94 (based on January 2021 exchange rate).
-- The VAT threshold is per _package_ not per _order_.
+- The VAT threshold is per _package_ **not** per _order_.
 You could set use multiple addresses to avoid VAT charges.
-- Amazon has announced they will continue to accept eligible returns after Brexit
+- Amazon has announced they will continue to accept eligible returns after Brexit.
 - Prime members will avoid paying Irish VAT on the delivery charge.
 - Third party sellers may not charge VAT as they are not registered.
 - If customs and VAT is not applied by the UK seller, delivery companies will declare goods and charges must be paid prior to delivery.